 The proceeds received from cryptocurrency sales should be transferred to your fund’s bank account so you can declare any profit or loss you’ve made on any cryptocurrency transactions as part of your fund’s annual reporting obligations to the ATO.

-What are the tax implications of SMSFs cryptocurrency investments?
+What are the tax implications of SMSF cryptocurrency investments?

-It’s a legal requirement for SMSFs to value their assets according to ATO guidelines as part of their annual reporting.
-Cryptocurrencies must be valued at their current market rate at the end of each financial year (i.e. 30 June) during this process.
+It’s a legal requirement for SMSFs to value their assets according to ATO guidelines as part of their annual reporting, and cryptocurrencies are no different.
+They must be valued at their current market rate as at close of trade on June 30 at the end of each financial year.

 Cryptocurrencies are also regarded as an asset for capital gains tax (CGT) purposes.
 If your fund makes a capital gain when selling a cryptocurrency, you may have a CGT obligation.
-The CGT rate is currently 10% for SMSF assets that have been held for longer than 12 months.
-If you make a capital gain on selling a cryptocurrency that your fund has owned for less than 12 months, the CGT rate is 15%.
+The CGT rate for SMSF assets that have been held for longer than 12 months is effectively 10%.
+This is a one-third discount on the full CGT rate of 15% for assets your fund has owned for less than 12 months.

 However, if cryptocurrency assets are being used to fund the pensions of members in your SMSF, any capital gain on their sale is not subject to CGT.

 Cryptocurrencies are not legal tender, even though they can be used to pay for goods and services if a seller is prepared to accept them.
 This means that cryptocurrencies do not have the backing of any bank or the Australian Government, unlike the Australian dollar, which is backed by the Reserve Bank and the Australian Government.
 So investors are unlikely to receive government support if a cryptocurrency they hold ceases to exist for any reason.